Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/support.md

 ## Raising Support Ticket

 Raising support ticket in support portal is as simple as commenting on post.
-However, If you want get your issues resolved quickly please follow below guide:
+However, If you want to get your issues resolved quickly please follow below guide:

 ### Finding existing solution

-There might be case that you issue is already resolved and you are the one who is facing due to some issue.
-So before creating new support ticket please search it in our [FAQ page](/faq/) where we listed most common questions/issues asked in our support portal.
+There might be a case that your issue is already resolved and you are the one who is facing due to some issue.
+So before creating new support ticket please search your question / issue in our [FAQ page](/faq/) where we have listed most common questions / issues asked in our support portal.

 ### Ticket Type